python/mypy/docs/source/more_types.rst

                             # "uppercase_item" with type "Callable[[Tag[str]], str]"
        ts.uppercase_item()  # This is OK

-This pattern also allows extraction of items in situations where the type argument is itself generic:
+This pattern also allows matching on nested types in situations where the type argument is itself generic:

 .. code-block:: python